armory/docs/content/en/docs/spinnaker-user-guides/using-dinghy.md

 ---
-title: Using Pipelines as Code
+title: Using Pipelines as Code in the Armory Platform
+linkTitle: Using Pipelines as Code
 aliases:
   - /spinnaker/using_dinghy/
   - /docs/spinnaker/using-dinghy/
+description: >
+  Learn how to store Spinnaker pipeline definitions in source code repos such as GitHub and BitBucket.
 ---

 {{< alert title="Note" >}}